Updated February 3, 2022

 - Keep documenting the events, communications, and lack of cooperation from your tenant.

 - Consult your legal counsel or Salt Lake property management partner about how and when to proceed with an eviction.

 As of this writing, the eviction restrictions put in place by Gov. Herbert have expired.
-During this time, it's crucial that property owners follow the advice of your attorney and work with your property manager to resolve any looming issues with your renters.
+During this time, it’s crucial that property owners follow the advice of their attorney and work with your property manager to resolve any looming issues with your renters.

 We Know How to Work With Tenants in a Crisis